harveyt/harveyt.github.io/_posts/2015-01-10-tools-of-the-trade.markdown

 </div>

-* Easy to remember - The words, although completely unrelated, are made in to picture/story that is easier to remember.
-Initially you have to write it down on paper and type it a few times before it's really sunk in (then tear up the paper, seperate them, burn them, flush the pieces down six different toilets, whatever).
+* Easy to remember - The words, although completely unrelated, are made into a picture/story that is easier to remember.
 Doubt this?
   Read the excellent [XKCD](http://xkcd.com/936/) comic.

+  Initially you have to write it down on paper and type it a few times before it really sinks in.
+Once you have it memorized, tear up the paper, seperate them into five piles randomly, burn them, flush the pieces down six different toilets (or whatever feels safe to you).

 * Only One - you only need remember one pass phrase, forever.

 See [1Password] for more information and getting a license.